Bluetooth 5.0 and aptX HD

 Are the OnePlus Bullets Wireless Z or Bullets Wireless 2 better?

-The Bullets Wireless Z uses similar magnetic housings which enable automatic music playback and auto-pausing, too, when the earbuds are reinserted.
+The Bullets Wireless Z use similar magnetic housings which enable automatic music playback and auto-pausing, too, when the earbuds are reinserted.
 While Bluetooth multipoint has yet to be supported, the economical Z model still supports Quick Switch functionality so users may rapidly alternate between devices.

-The Bullets Wireless Z uses a simpler driver system: two 9.2mm dynamic drivers, rather than two Knowles balanced armature drivers and 10mm dynamic driver system in each of the Bullets Wireless 2 housings.
+The Bullets Wireless Z also use a simpler driver system: two 9.2mm dynamic drivers, rather than two Knowles balanced armature drivers and 10mm dynamic driver system in each of the Bullets Wireless 2 housings.
 Suffice to say, sound quality is much better in the Bullets Wireless 2, but anyone who just wants a feature-packed budget headset should get the Bullets Wireless Z.

 Should you buy the Bullets Wireless 2?

 Listeners who are in the market for affordable wireless earbuds with premium features should invest in the OnePlus Bullets Wireless 2.
 The neckband design is very comfortable, and aptX HD support, ensures high-quality audio playback.
 For the absolute best audio quality, nothing outperforms wired headphones.
 However, the OnePlus Bullets Wireless 2 make me miss the headphone jack a little less.

 As of September 22, 2020, the OnePlus Bullets Wireless 2 are out of stock.
 However, interested customers can register on OnePlus’ site for email notifications once the Bullets Wireless 2 are available again.

 Completely cut the cord with the OnePlus Buds